Skip to main content

 Substituted with the raw value of the matching vault token.
 Tokens are tenant-globally unique — you do not need to specify the vault.

-If the token doesn’t exist or you lack vault:detokenize permission for the vault that owns it, the request fails with 400 token_not_found.
+If the token doesn’t exist in any of your tenant’s vaults, the request fails with 400 token_not_found.
+If the token exists but you lack vault:detokenize permission for the vault that owns it, the request fails with 403 (PolicyDenied).

 {{ encrypted | json: $.path }}